LAZY DAISY OATMEAL CAKE

 - 1 cup chopped or broken walnuts can use pecans

-- 3 cups shredded or flaked coconut
+- 3 cups shredded or flaked sweetened coconut

 Instructions

-- Add flour, soda, salt, cinnamon and nutmeg.
+- Add flour, baking soda, salt, cinnamon and nutmeg.
 Mix well.
 Pour into a sprayed 9 x 13 inch cake pan and bake in preheated 350 degree oven for 1 hour.
 Let cool.

 Frosting Directions